Iron Guard: Failure and destruction

+Post-war era

 Between 1944 and 1947 Romania had a coalition government in which the Communists played a leading, but not yet dominant role.
 Journalist Edward Behr claimed that in early 1947, a secret agreement was signed by the leaders of the exiled Iron Guard in displaced persons (DP) camps in Germany and Austria and the Romanian Communist Party, under which all of the Legionnaires in the DP camps, except for those accused of the murder of Communists, could return home to Romania; in exchange, Legionnaires would work as thugs to terrorize the anti-communist opposition as part of a plan for the ultimate communist takeover of Romania.
 Behr further claimed that in the months after the "non-aggression pact" between the Communists and the Legion, thousands of Legionnaires returned to Romania, where they played a prominent role working for the Interior Ministry in breaking opposition to the emerging socialist government.

+Following the end of World War II, some Iron Guardist movements composed of former members of the Legion emerged in émigré communities outside Romania, such as the Legion of St. Michael and the Romanian Freedom Front.
+Several leading Legionnaires and their associates, including Horia Sima, Constantin Papanace, and Gârneață, among others, continued to live in exile and organize politically long after the war.
+Under Sima's leadership and with NATO funding, Legionnaires were covertly parachuted into Romania in 1949 to overthrow the communist government.
+Related anti-communist resistance groups also received funding from the Central Intelligence Agency, and sections of the Legionary Movement received further support from Vatican officials.
+By the 1950s, groups of exiled Legionnaires had formed a network of political, cultural, and "religious" organizations in Spain, France, Italy, Germany, Austria, Canada, the United States, and South America.
+Through these organizations, they continued to publish Legionary, anti-communist, or ultra-nationalist literature; they also forged connections with other ultra-nationalist or fascist movements and attempted to recruit new members.
+With funding from supporters, a monument was erected to Ion Moța and Vasile Marin in Majadahonda, Spain in the mid-1970s.

 Evidence from the Vatican archives indicates that, following the end of World War II, the Congregation for the Eastern Churches, led by Cardinal Eugène Tisserant and assisted by Greek Catholic clergy, provided humanitarian aid to several members of the Iron Guard outside of the official displaced persons camps.
 Between 1945 and 1946, some of these individuals were sheltered near the General House of the Religious of Saint Vincent de Paul, located at Via Palestro 29 in Rome.
 In the years 1947–1948, Vatican relief officials, including Krunoslav Draganović, facilitated the migration of some members of this group from Italy and Europe.
 Among them, Ilie Gârneață and several associates reportedly converted to Catholicism, in the hope that the Vatican would grant them positions within its relief apparatus and support their political aspirations.

-Several leading Legionnaires and their associates, including Horia Sima, Constantin Papanace, and Gârneață, among others, continued to live in exile and organize politically long after the Second World War.
-Under Sima's leadership and with NATO funding, Legionnaires were covertly parachuted into Romania in 1949, with the goal of overthrowing the communist government.
-Related anti-communist resistance groups also received funding from the Central Intelligence Agency, and sections of the Legionary Movement received further support from Vatican officials.
-By the 1950s, groups of exiled Legionnaires had formed a network of political, cultural, and "religious" organizations in Spain, France, Italy, Germany, Austria, Canada, the United States, and South America.
-Through these organizations, they continued to publish Legionary, anti-communist, or ultra-nationalist literature; they also forged connections with other ultra-nationalist or fascist movements and attempted to recruit new members.
-With funding from supporters, a monument was erected to Ion Moța and Vasile Marin in Majadahonda, Spain in the mid-1970s.